 Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
-Furnish the information specified above.
-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above.
-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
-Other Type of Limit.
+There is a limit on the maximum dollar amount of waiver services that is nore sets of services offered under the waiver.
+Furnish the information n specified above. authorized for each spe Furnish the information n specified above. el of Support.
+Based on an assessment process and/or other factors, participants are limits on the maximum dollar amount of waiver services.
+Furnish the information Other Type of Limit.
 The state employs another type of limit.
-Describe the limit and furnish the information specified above.
+Describe the limit and j furnish the information specified above.